-The icon on the top right corner:

-Allows you to enable or disable the LED lighting.

-Basic (Note 2):

-Allows to you to configure the lighting behaviour of all LEDs/armor LEDs.

-Pulse - All LEDs simultaneously fade in and fade out.

-Music - All LEDs are synchronized with your music.

-Color Cycle - All LEDs simultaneously cycle through a full spectrum of colors.

-Static - All LEDs emit a single color.

-Flash - All LEDs simultaneously flash on and off.

-Random - Single LED regions flash randomly.

-Wave - A full color spectrum cascades throughout the armor LED.

-Intelligent - LEDs emit various colors based on the condition of your PC.

-Advanced (Note 2):
+- The icon on the top right corner: Allows you to enable or disable the LED lighting.
+The icon on the top right corner: Allows your computer to connect to the GIGABYTE RGB Fusion app installed on your handheld devices.
+(Note 2) - Basic (Note 3): Allows to you to configure the lighting behaviour of all LEDs/armor LEDs. - Pulse All LEDs simultaneously fade in and fade out. - Music All LEDs are synchronized with your music. - Color Cycle All LEDs simultaneously cycle through a full spectrum of colors. - Static All LEDs emit a single color. - Flash All LEDs simultaneously flash on and off. - Random Single LED regions flash randomly. - Wave A full color spectrum cascades throughout the armor LED. - Double Flash All LEDs flash in an interlaced pattern. - DEMO The LEDs/digital LED strip cycle through a full spectrum of analog/digital colors.

+- (Note 1) This function is available only on motherboards with an I/O shield that has audio LEDs. - (Note 2) Please download the RGB Fusion app from App Store or Google Play. - (Note 3) Regions/Modes/Colors available may vary by motherboard.

-Allows you to configure the lighting behaviour and color of the LEDs in each region.
+Advanced (Note): Allows you to configure the lighting behaviour and color of the LEDs in each region.
 You can save the settings as a profile and create up to three customized profiles.